Integralist/integralist.co.uk/content/posts/python-security.md

 Before we start looking at the three functions provided by this library/interface, let's very briefly talk about KDF and PBKDF2.

-A [KDF](https://en.wikipedia.org/wiki/Key_derivation_function) (Key Derivation Function) accepts a key and internally computes and generates a digest.
+A [KDF](https://en.wikipedia.org/wiki/Key_derivation_function) (Key Derivation Function) accepts a message + a key, and produces a digest for its output.
 They are designed to be more computationally intensive than standard hashing functions, and so they make it harder to use dictionary or rainbow table style attacks (as they would require a lot of extra memory resources and become more unfeasible as an attack vector).

 By default the KDF will generate a random salt (thus output is non-deterministic) and have a maximum computational time of `0.5` (although this can be overridden using a `maxtime` argument, as we'll see later).